lv042/Weather-Wizard/docs/research.md

 mention is the concurrency of Go.
 Golang has very good support for concurrency.
 That means that you run multiple threads and processes at the same time.
-This is very useful for backend development, since it allows you to handle many requests and perform multiple tasks simultaneously,what improves performance and responsiveness (Etienne, 2022).
+This is very useful for backend development, since it allows you to handle many requests and perform multiple tasks simultaneously, what improves performance and responsiveness (Etienne, 2022).

-For all those reasons many companies have switched to Golang for their backend development.
+For all those reasons, many companies have switched to Golang for their backend development.
 Here are some examples:

 - Uber: Uber heavily relies on Golang for backend development, notably its dispatch system and map services.
 Uber can handle a huge number of requests concurrently thanks to Golang's concurrency characteristics, making it simpler to